 Some companies offer matching gift programs that can increase — even double — the impact of your gift.
 Contact your human resources department to see what your employer offers.

 8. Leave a bequest.

 Support for your favorite charities will go well beyond this year if you create a permanent fund in your estate plan that names them as beneficiaries.
-An update to your will will ensure that nonprofit(s) you've helped throughout your lifetime will continue to be supported by you forever.
-Review the multiple planned and legacy gift options on The Community Foundation's website and at The Valley Gives Back™, a site created by the Valley Community Foundation highlighting the importance of planned giving as a way to benefit the Connecticut's Valley region.
+An update to your will ensure that nonprofit(s) you've helped throughout your lifetime will continue to be supported by you forever.
+Review the multiple planned and legacy gift options on The Community Foundation's website and at The Valley Gives Back™, a site created by the Valley Community Foundation highlighting the importance of planned giving as a way to benefit Connecticut's Valley region.